t-bathurst-alden/conflict-example-f23/README.md

-Merge conflicts, DO not fear them!!!!
+Merge conflicts happen, DO NoT fear them!!!!!!!

-This is content that was defintely added through the GitHub interface.
-I am causing a merge conflict.
+This is content that Was most defintely added through the GitHub interface.
+I am purposely causing a merge conflict.

-Thid sentefnce was addefd locally.
+This sentefnce was added locally using the GitHub desktop app.

-This is a repo that is used, in class, to demonstrate how to solve a merge conflict when it occurs with your teammates.
-Sometimes Github will automatically solve the issue, other times it cannot and requires human intervention.
+This is a repo that is being used, in class, to demonstrate how to solve a merge conflict when it occurs with your teammates.
+Sometimes Github will automatically solve the issue, other times it cannot and requires human intervention!